kodecocodes/i9t/your-app-on-the-web/your-app-on-the-web.markdown

 ![iPhone bordered](images/01-rwdevcon-screenshot.png)

 In the starter files for this chapter, you'll find both the code for the iOS app and the code for the website.
-There's quite a lot there, but don't be put off!
-You'll just be adding some extra functionality to the videos section.
+There's quite a lot there, but don't be put off – you'll only be editing one or two files, and adding some extra functionality to the videos section.
 Feel free to take a look through and familiarize yourself.
 You can also browse the real [RWDevCon website (http://rwdevcom.com)](http://rwdevcom.com) and download the iOS app from the App Store ([http://apple.co/1YoKMTi](http://apple.co/1YoKMTi)).

 > **Note:** Due to the infrastructure and security requirements for web markup and universal links, this chapter is unfortunately the only place in this book where you **won't** be able to verify your work as you follow along.
 There's just no easy way to try out these features without having a real website accessible via HTTPS and an associated app in the App Store under an account where you are either the team agent or the team admin.
 >
 > The rest of this chapter includes a number of tutorial sections so that you can get some experience implementing the new functionality that you'll be learning about.
 You won't be able to build the sample app onto a device (due to not having the required provisioning profiles), but you can still get an understanding of how everything fits together.

+&nbsp;

 ## Linking to your app